x-eric/x-eric/README.md

 ## Hi there 👋
+- I'm a postgraduate student from NEEPU.
+- I’m currently learning some acknowledgment about Web.

 <!--
 **x-eric/x-eric** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.